-Loans that the Credit Union has the intent and ability to hold for the foreseeable future are stated at unpaid principal balances, less an allowance for loan losses and net deferred loan origination fees and costs.
+Loans that the Credit Union has the intent and ability to hold for the foreseeable future are stated at unpaid principal balances, less an allowance for loan losses.
 Interest on loans is recognized over the terms of the loans and is calculated using the simple-interest method on principal amounts outstanding.